Updated: Feb 24

 The 'Little T' Traumas that you may have experienced

-So if you experience anxiety, sleep difficulties, panic or low self-worth and feel puzzled by this please check in with your own experiences that have stayed with you.
 Perhaps there have been small moments of humiliation or embarrassment, feeling helpless, alone or misunderstood.
-You may subconsciously try to avoid a repetition of it, perhaps by avoiding similar situations or trying to people-please.
+You may subconsciously try to avoid a repetition of it by avoiding similar situations or trying to people-please.